6 Ways Naltrexone (LDN) Helps with Weight Loss + Who Should use it

 Naltrexone helps to decrease insulin levels which may improve growth hormone levels.

-- Bottom line: Naltrexone may help to increase growth hormone in obese patients which may lead to improved lean muscle mass and an improved metabolism.
+- Bottom line: Naltrexone may help to increase growth hormone in obese patients which may lead to improved lean muscle mass and improved metabolism.

 #3.
 Naltrexone Modulates Appetite